Homemade Char Siu (Roasted Chinese BBQ Pork)

 Chinese Five Spice

-A Chinese five spice blend typically includes cinnamon, cloves, fennel seeds, & star anise with other ingredients like Sichuan peppercorns, ginger, & black pepper sometimes added to the mix.
+A Chinese five spice blend typically includes cinnamon, cloves, fennel seeds, and star anise with other ingredients like Sichuan peppercorns, ginger, and black pepper sometimes added to the mix.
 It’s common for the spices in a Chinese five spice to vary – sometimes they’re even made with more or less than five spices!
+My go-to Chinese five spice is Simply Organic’s Five Spice Powder.

 Ground Chinese five spice in a white shallow bowl atop a creamy white textured surface.
 A wooden scoop rests inside of the ground Chinese five spice with whole spices: cinnamon, cloves, fennel, & star anise surrounding.